Level 4 Certificate in Counselling - accredited by OCNWMR

 A full list of learning outcomes is available on request but briefly by the end of the course you will:

 All the work will have strong links to practice and there will also be an academic element.
 Learning methods will include: skills practice in different formats, learning journal, large group work, personal development groups, lectures, exercises and essays, Case studies and scenarios, tutorials and study groups.
 There is a strong emphasis on personal reflection and sharing and therefore a lot of work goes into creating a safe space to facilitate that.
+All sessions, including weekly skills practice and small group work will be undertaken online using Zoom video conferencing (using the breakout rooms facility).
+In addition, there will be two attended skills practice days in Carlisle, Cumbria.
+Help and support is offered to assist people to set this up and ensure it is working correctly before the course commences.

 Students will be registered with OCNWMR (National Awarding Organisation) for 4 Units with a total of 21 Credits.
 On successful completion students with be awarding a national qualification 'Level 4 Certificate in Counselling'